RachWalm/spelling-game/README.md

 #### Use of *onKeyDown* and *onKeyUp*

 To avoid bugs that would cause the user inconvenience or confusion, it was necessary to eliminate the code accepting the wrong key entries and performing tasks.
-Therefore the *onkeydown* was used to assess the key pressed and if correct then the *onkeyup* would allow the user to progress to the next letter.
+Therefore, the *onkeydown* was used to assess the key pressed and if correct then the *onkeyup* would allow the user to progress to the next letter.

 The *onkeyup* and *onkeydown* functions were inspired by the  Code Institute javascript& the dom > handling DOM events > keyboard events tutorial which included the stop repeat event code used: